kovzol/lxx/README.md

-and today it seems to be clear that many authors of the New Testament cite a Greek translation of the Hebrew text, namely the Septuaginta, that was widely popular in the first centuries.
+and today it seems to be clear that many authors of the New Testament cite a Greek translation of the Hebrew text, namely the Septuaginta, that was widely popular in the first centuries, and still popular in some Christian churches.
 Many
-Bible translations, however, attempt to use only the Hebrew text as a basis of the Old Testament, because the importance of the Septuaginta is not yet widely identified.
+Bible translations, however, mostly use only the Hebrew text as a basis of the Old Testament, because the importance of the Septuaginta is not yet widely identified.